dandi/dandi-archive/doc/design/zarr-publish-1.md

-# Publish Dandisets that contain Zarr archives, and support updates to the Zarr archive after publishing the Dandiset
+# Publishing Dandisets that contain Zarr archives

 This document describes the current implementation of publishing Dandisets with Zarr archives, desired use cases, and the associated requirements.